James Chaney: Cultural references

-The murders of James Chaney, Michael Schwerner, and Andrew Goodman outside of Philadelphia, Mississippi, being pivotal to the events of the Freedom Summer and the Civil Rights Movement as a whole, is referenced within Alice Walker’s Meridian, which was published in 1976.
+The murders of James Chaney, Michael Schwerner, and Andrew Goodman outside of Philadelphia, Mississippi, being pivotal to the events of the Freedom Summer and the Civil Rights Movement as a whole, is referred to in Alice Walker's Meridian, which was published in 1976.
 It is referred to as being a deciding factor for not just the SNICK movement within the state of Mississippi, but for main characters Truman and Lynne to settle on going to Mississippi to further advocate for the movement.
-It was considered “the worst place in America for black people (Walker, 136) at this time, and as such required extensive effort to improve.
-Alice Walker’s Meridian, while following fictional characters, reference key moments of the Civil Rights protests such as this for context and clarity.
+It was considered "the worst place in America for black people" (Walker, 136) at this time, and as such required extensive effort to improve.
+Alice Walker's Meridian, while following fictional characters, refers to key moments of the Civil Rights protests such as this for context and clarity.